artdecocode/erotic/documentary/2-API/3-transparent.md

 Without `erotic`, the full error stack will be exposed:

-%EXAMPLE: example/assert-node.js, ../src => erotic%
+%EXAMPLE: example/assert-node, ../src => erotic%

-%FORK example example/assert-node%
+%FORK example/assert-node%

 Whereas when using `erotic` to create a transparent error stack, the will be no indication of what happens inside the function, which can make things clearer.

-%EXAMPLE: example/assert.js, ../src => erotic%
+%EXAMPLE: example/assert, ../src => erotic%

-%FORK example example/assert%
+%FORK example/assert%